 Here are a few other reasons why I’m impressed by the RAVA from Nuna:

 1. Easy installation.
-First unsnap the seat pad and pull it forward, and then open the True Tension door.
+First, unsnap the seat pad and pull it forward, then open the True Tension door.

 2. A total of 10 recline settings.
-I love how simple it is to recline the seat and how it takes very little effort.
-All you have to do is push the button on the base, and glide the seat to your preferred angle.
-There are five rear-facing settings and five forward facing settings.
+I love how simple it is to recline the seat and how little effort takes.
+All you have to do is push the button on the base and glide the seat to your preferred angle.
+There are five rear-facing settings and five forward-facing settings.
 (Choose your preference before installing.)
-I love that the RAVA can be reclined enough for a newborn, and completely upright for older rear-facing children.
+I love that the RAVA can be reclined enough for a newborn and completely upright for older rear-facing children.